 - Puente del Inca

-- Potrerillos, a city located in the Andes Mountain Range.
+- Potrerillos, is a city located in the Andes Mountain Range.

 Argentina and Chile can be combined, especially if you want to visit Patagonia which is actually spread between these two countries.
-You can also combine North Argentina with destinations like Atacama Desert in Northern Chile.
-These are possible combinations suitable for a two weeks vacation trip:
+You can also combine North Argentina with destinations like the Atacama Desert in Northern Chile.
+These are possible combinations suitable for a two-week vacation trip:

-- El Calafate, El Chaltén and Torres del Paine (Chile).
+- El Calafate, El Chalten & Torres del Paine

 You can easily fly from Buenos Aires to Lima, the Peruvian capital.
 But also connections between Chile and Brazil are available.
-A two weeks vacation visiting Buenos Aires and many destinations in Perú is also recommended.
-Perú boast a huge natural and archeological heritage.
+A two-week vacation visiting Buenos Aires and many destinations in Perú is also recommended.
+Perú boasts a huge natural and archeological heritage.

 - Buenos Aires to Perú.
 Lima, Cuzco, Machu Picchu Sacred City (Perú)